stevenc-stb/spdx-3-model/README.md

 The Software profile contains information about files, packages, SBOMs, snippets, and artifacts of the software application.

+## Serialization and validation

+Information about serialization of SPDX 3 documents can be found in the [Model and serializations][sr-spec] section of the SPDX specification.

+For additional technical information about serialization, please see [Notes on serialization][sr-notes].

+For information about the validation of SPDX 3 JSON documents, using JSON Schema and the SHACL model, please see [Validating SPDX 3 JSON Documents][validate-spdx3].

 ## Change log

 See [CHANGELOG.md](CHANGELOG.md) for changes between versions.